This article will discuss the various elements of WKS in the following sections:

 Vitamin B-1 depletion can occur in the body within a few weeks since the body stores thiamine in minuscule amounts.
 Thiamine can be found in various foods, most prominent of which include red meat and pork, rice, beans and lentils, dairy products and yeast, seeds, oats and other nuts, and fruits like oranges.

 Treatment that starts with hospitalization for emergency intravenous injections of vitamin B-1 needs to be followed up with lifestyle adaptations that naturally include sustained sobriety.
 Long-term dietary modifications with supplements of thiamine need to be implemented as well to avoid a recurrence in the impairments caused by WKS.
+Data suggest that about 25% of those who develop Korsakoff’s syndrome eventually recover from the disease with treatment, about half improve but don’t recover completely, and about 25% remain unchanged.

-Here is what you, the caregiver will be up against:
+Here is what you, the caregiver, will be up against:

 - You can’t be any good to anyone if you are not well yourself